Get started with SharePoint integration

-Applies To: Microsoft Dynamics CRM 2013, Microsoft Dynamics CRM Online
+Applies To: Dynamics 365 (online), Dynamics 365 (on-premises), Dynamics CRM 2016, Dynamics CRM Online

 By using SharePoint Server document management capabilities, you can control the life cycle of documents in your organization: how they are created, reviewed, published, and disposed or archived.
 SharePoint Server uses a hierarchical storage model to store and manage documents.
 Some of the SharePoint Server storage concepts that you should know are as follows: Site Collection, Site, Document Library, and Document Folder.
 These storage objects provide the framework for the content management infrastructure that SharePoint Server provides.
 For more information about these storage concepts, see Storage levels: content storage benefits and considerations.

-Automatic creation of the document locations on the SharePoint Server 2010 server.
+Automatic creation of the document locations on the SharePoint Server server.

 © 2016 Microsoft.
 All rights reserved.
 Copyright